Elysium-Wonderland/just-wallet/docs/index.md

 # Install Guide

 Just wallet is a single page web application.
-It should be deployed in a web server (nginx, apache...) and end user can access it by any browser (chrome, firefox).
+It should be deployed in a web server (nginx, apache...) and end user can access it by any web browser (chrome, firefox).
 It can be deployed directly or by docker.